Saleh Al-Maghamsi

-Saleh bin Awad al Maghamsi (also Saleh al-Moghamsy) (صالح بن عواد المغامسي الحربي, ṣaleḥ bin `Awad al-Maġamsi; born 17 November 1963) is a sunni Islamic scholar from Saudi Arabia.
-He was the Imam of the Quba Mosque of Medina.
-He was a student of Ibn Baaz among other Islamic scholars.
+Saleh bin Awad al-Maghamsi (Note: Arabic: صالح بن عواد المغامسي الحربي, ṣaleḥ bin `Awad al-Maġamsi) (born 17 November 1963) is a Saudi Arabian Islamic scholar, preacher, and imam.
+He is known for his work in Quran exegesis, religious education, and public preaching.
+In February 2026, he was appointed by a royal decree as an imam of the Prophet's Mosque in Medina, where he led his first Isha prayer on 21 February 2026.
+He has also served as imam and Khatib at Quba Mosque.
+He was a student of Ibn Baz among other Islamic scholars.

 Early life and education

-Bin Awad al Maghamsi was born in 1963 in Al Madinah Region (Al-Madina Al-Munawara) of the Kingdom of Saudi Arabia.
-He grew up and was educated in the Medina region.
-He attended King Abdul Aziz University where he graduated in Arabic language and Islamic studies.
-He then studied under a number of Islamic scholars such as Mohammed Attia Salem, Abu Bakr Aljazairi, Saleh Mohammed Ibn Othaymeen, and Ibn Baaz.
+Saleh al-Maghamsi was born in Medina Province, Saudi Arabia, in 1963.
+He grew up in an environment supportive of Islamic scholarship.
+He attended King Abdul Aziz University where he pursued formal studies in Arabic language and Islamic sciences.
+Throughout his education he received advanced religious training under prominent Saudi scholars, including Ibn Baz, Al-Uthaymin, Abu Bakr al-Jaza'iri and Mohammed Attia Salem.

 Career

 He became Educational Supervisor in the Arabic Language Department in the General Directorate of Education in Al-Madina Al-Munawara circa 1991.
 Several years later (circa 1994) he became a member of the Islamic Awareness Commission for Hajj.
 In 1422H (circa 2001) he was appointed as Khatib (giving Friday khutbah sermon) at King Abdul Aziz Mosque in Al-Madina Al-Munawara, and worked there for several years.
 In 1426H (circa 2005) he became a member of the International Commission on Scientific Signs in Quran & Sunnah.
 He became imam of the Mosque of Quba in Al-Madina Al-Munawara circa 2006.
 He was appointed as the official mufti for Saudi Arabia Television Channel 1 the next year.
 He became General Manager for the Center of Research and studies in Al-Madina Al-Munawara circa 2010.
 He was appointed lecturer at the Superior Institute of Imams and Orators in Taibah University circa 2011.
 He has made many contributions and lectures on different Arabic and Gulf countries' satellite channels.